Informational Design of Dynamic Multi-Agent System: Introduction

-In this section, we first describe some fundamental concepts of a canonical Markov game model and then define our new model of a game referred to as an \textit{augmented Markov game} that extends the canonical model.
+In this section, we first describe some fundamental concepts of a canonical Markov game model and then define our new model of a game called \textit{augmented Markov game} by extending the canonical model.

 \textbf{Conventions.} For any measurable set $X$, $\Delta(X)$ is the set of probability measures over $X$.
 Any function defined on a measurable set is assumed to be measurable.
 For any distribution $P\in \Delta(X_{1} \times X_{2})$, for two measurable sets $X_{1}$ and $X_{2}$, $\marg_{X_{1}} P$ is the marginal distribution of $P$ over $X_{1}$ and $\supp P$ is the support of $P$.
 The history of $x\in X$ from period $s$ to period $t$ is denoted by $x^{(t)}_{s}$ with $x^{(t)}$ when $s=0$.
 We use $P_{r}(E)$ to represent the probability of an event $E$.
 For the compactness of notations, we only show the elements, but not the sets, over which are summed under the summation operator.
+The notations are summarized in Appendix \ref{app:list_of_notations}.